matthewsilva/ThreadRacer/README.md

 # ThreadRacer

 ![](readmeImages/editorSelectionDemo.png)
+The user can select an editor here to create their code

 ![](readmeImages/editorDemo.png)
+The user can code their optimized solution in the editor they chose

 ![](readmeImages/racingDemo.png)
+This is the racing part of the game.
+Notice the "moves left", which are controlled by the speedup value.
+Every "tick" in the game, the user's code is ran against the unoptimized code to determine a speedup value.

 ![](readmeImages/mergesortCodeDemo.png)
+This is an example of a different implementation that will be faster.

 ![](readmeImages/mergesortDemo.png)
 Notice the much higher speedup value above from mergesort!

 ![](readmeImages/userWon.png)
+The game displays the winner once one thread racer has finished the lap around the track

 # Game Description: